HighSchoolHacking/GLS/Documentation/Design/Lambdas/Lambda Declarations.md

 ### Errata

-* Python and Ruby do not require lambdas to be declared; in those languages `lambda declare` will be equivalent to a no-op
+* Python and Ruby do not require lambdas to be declared; in those languages `lambda declare` will be equivalent to a no-op.